section-engineering-education/engineering-education/articles/css-flexbox-vs-css-grid/index.md

 ![](/engineering-education/css-flexbox-vs-css-grid/flex-hearder-nav.png)

-Most common header layouts lay its items in one direction thus it's much easier to use Flexbox because it arranges items in one direction.
+Most common header layouts lay their items in one direction; thus, it's much easier to use Flexbox because it arranges items in one direction.

 On the other hand, a Grid is a two-dimensional layout, meaning you can lay out items in rows and columns.